scan-io-git/scan-io/docs/reference/makefile-custom-build.md

 This step compiles rule sets using the copied `scanio_rules.yaml` file.
 The [rules.py](../../scripts/rules/README.md) script reads the config, clones the specified rules from repositories, and places them into the `rules/` directory inside the cloned repository.

-All dependencies are installed in a temporary Python virtual environment that is removed after use.
+All dependencies are installed in a temporary Python virtual environment.
 If the `rules/` directory already exists, it will be cleared beforehand.

 -> `build-docker`